surafeldebebe92-eng/Individual-Homework-3/README.md

 For this assignment, Claude (Anthropic) was used to help structure the Python code for computing fairness metrics, running statistical tests, and generating the publication-quality figure.
 The AI assisted with code organization and error handling.
-All analytical interpretations, the compliance memo, and final review of results are the student's own work.
+All analytical interpretations, the compliance memo, and final review of results are my own work.